sbslee/fuc/README.rst

        bam-depth    Compute read depth from SAM/BAM/CRAM files. bam-head     Print the header of a SAM/BAM/CRAM file. bam-index    Index a SAM/BAM/CRAM file.
-       bam-rename   Rename the samples in a SAM/BAM/CRAM file. bam-slice    Slice a SAM/BAM/CRAM file.
+       bam-rename   Rename the sample in a SAM/BAM/CRAM file. bam-slice    Slice a SAM/BAM/CRAM file.
        bed-intxn    Find the intersection of two or more BED files. bed-sum      Summarize a BED file.